-- Volunteers in the Peace Corps receive 15% of their Stafford, Perkins, and Consolidation loans paid for each year of service up to 70% of the college loan amount.
+- Volunteers in the Peace Corps receive 15% of their Federal, Perkins, and Consolidation loans paid for each year of service up to 70% of the college loan amount.
 Your time spent volunteering not only helps pay down your loan, but you'll also get to see the world and feel great by helping make a difference.

 - Americorps—the domestic arm of the Peace Corps—awards volunteers $4,725 to apply toward their outstanding college loans after one year of service.